Jakson Reetz: Milwaukee Brewers

 On December 9, 2021, Reetz signed a minor league contract with the Milwaukee Brewers.
 Reetz was added to the 40-man roster on August 4, 2022, and subsequently designated for assignment on August 18.
 He cleared waivers and declined an outright assignment, becoming a free agent.

 Kansas City Royals

 On August 25, 2022, Reetz signed a minor league contract with the Kansas City Royals.
-After the season, he was chosen for the Southern League Most Valuable Player Award for his time playing for the Brewers' AA affiliate.
-He elected free agency on November 10, 2022.
-He re-signed a minor league deal on December 13, 2022.
+After the season, he was chosen for the Southern League Most Valuable Player Award for his time playing for the Brewers' Double–A affiliate.
+He elected free agency following the season on November 10.